BelfrySCAD/BOSL2/tutorials/Attachments.md

 Anchoring allows you to align a specified part of an object or point on an object with the origin.
 The alignment point can be the center of a side, the center of an edge, a corner, or some other distinguished point on the object.
-This is done by passing a vector into the `anchor=` argument.
+This is done by passing a vector or text string into the `anchor=` argument.
 For roughly cubical or prismoidal shapes, that vector points in the general direction of the side, edge, or corner that will be aligned to.
 For example, a vector of [1,0,-1] refers to the lower-right edge of the shape.
 Each vector component should be -1, 0, or 1: